Roles and Responsibilities of Supervisors

 —would be the supervisor who takes the lead in terms of accountability / administration of the process of supervision (e.g. taking carriage of annual reports etc).

-In general, all members of the academic staff are eligible to become principal supervisors of students of higher degrees if they have at least:
+In general, all members of the academic staff are eligible to become principal supervisors of students of higher degrees if they have:

 —would normally have approximately equal responsibility in terms of research and research supervision to the principal supervisor and would contribute to annual reports, proposals etc.